Jeremy Sheffield: Life and career

+In 2007, Sheffield made an appearance in New Tricks.

-In January 2010, he took part in ITV show Dancing on Ice alongside professional skater Susie Lipanova.
+In January 2010, he took part in ITV's Dancing on Ice alongside professional skater Susie Lipanova.
 He was the third person to be voted off (therefore finishing the contest in 12th place) after losing in the skate-off.

 In October 2011, it was announced that Sheffield would be joining Coronation Street and would portray Danny Stratton.
-Sheffield's Coronation Street stay was only short as he was part of a storyline that saw Becky McDonald (Katherine Kelly) depart.
+Sheffield's Coronation Street stay was only short, as he was part of a storyline that saw Becky McDonald (Katherine Kelly) depart.

 In October 2012, it was announced that he would be joining the cast of Hollyoaks to portray Patrick Blake, the biological father of twins Sienna Blake (Anna Passey) and Dodger Savage (Danny Mac).
 Sheffield left the cast in 2015, with Patrick's exit scenes airing in January 2016.
+He resumed the role for an episode in 2024.

+He rejoined the cast of Hollyoaks in 2024, portraying Jeremy Blake, the twin brother of Patrick Blake.

 Personal life

-Sheffield is gay, but rarely gives interviews on the subject as he feels it's irrelevant to his career, stating: "I don't feel anybody should have to wear their sexuality on their sleeve, but 99% of the time people make a projection onto me that I'm straight, and I feel that if I just allow them to run with that projection, then it's sort of as if I'm lying.
+Sheffield is gay, but rarely gives interviews on the subject, as he feels it is irrelevant to his career, stating: "I don't feel anybody should have to wear their sexuality on their sleeve, but 99% of the time people make a projection onto me that I'm straight, and I feel that if I just allow them to run with that projection, then it's sort of as if I'm lying.
 It's a strange position to be in, because I shouldn't have to say anything, but I often do feel like I have to get it into the conversation.
 It's a shame, but that's how it is."